 2. How is Agile Methodology different than Traditional Waterfall process?

 In agile methodology, features of the software are delivered frequently, so that the testing activity is done simultaneously with the development activity.
 Testing time is shortened as only small features are need be tasted at once.

-3. What are pros and cons of agile methodology?
+3. What are the pros and cons of Agile Methodology?

 - Speedy and continuous delivery of the software ensures customer satisfaction.

 - All the stakeholders (customers, developers, and testers) are involved in the process which leads to technical excellence and good design.

 - It facilitates close interaction between business people and developers.

 - Its flexibility ensures the adaptation to changing circumstances.
 Changes added at the last moment or at a later stage of development can be incorporated without any problem.

 However, it does have some disadvantages too: